-After installation and entry of sensor factory calibration data are complete, use the menu system to set up the Trb 8300 F/S for your measurements.
+After installation and connecting a sensor use the menu system to set up the Trb 8300 D for your measurements.

 First, set up the Parameter Set for each application.
-Then go through the rest of the menus for calibration and to set any outputs, setpoints, relays and other functions as necessary.
+Then go through the rest of the menus for calibration and to set any outputs, set points, relays and other functions as necessary.
 Menu selections are automatically saved as you make them, although on exiting menus you can restore previous settings.